python/peps/CONTRIBUTING.rst

 Contributing changes to existing PEPs
 -------------------------------------

-In general, PEPs that are not marked as Draft or Active are usually considered to be historical documents rather than documentation or living specifications.
+In general, PEPs that are not marked as Draft, Active or Provisional are considered to be historical documents rather than living specifications or documentation.
+Major changes to their core content usually require a new PEP, while smaller modifications may or may not be appropriate, depending on the PEP's status:
-To propose a substantially revised version of the original ideas, you should generally consider opening a new PEP instead.
-As such, make sure to consider the type and status of the PEP(s) in question before proposing changes:

 * **Rejected**, **Deferred**, **Withdrawn** and **Superceded** PEPs should usually only be modified when necessary to correct technical issues with header processing or that prevent content from rendering as originally intended.
+Occasionally, a Deferred or even Withdrawn PEP may be resurrected with major updates, but it is often better to just propose a new one.

-* **Final** PEPs are considered complete; while small fixes to clearly unintentional errata in the document that meaningfully impair understanding may be considered, substantive changes to the content generally will not.
+* **Final** PEPs are considered complete; while small fixes to clearly unintentional errors in the document that meaningfully impair understanding may be considered, substantive changes to the content generally will not.

 * **Accepted** PEPs may be updated to reflect minor details of the final